This section contains a limited selection of the newspapers available through the AU Library.

 Includes mobile app and subscriber-only podcasts and events.

-For a personalized experience or in the app, visit https://www.economist.com/, select the option to Log In, choose SSO, and select American University Library (not American University) from the list of institutions.
+You can also log in in the app or at https://www.economist.com/.
+Select the option to Log In, choose SSO, and select American University Library (not American University) from the list of institutions.

 First time users: Follow the instructions in the library's account registration guide.